 Since this type of fraud is so prevalent, there are now dozens of ways to protect your company from wire transfer fraud and corporate fraud.
 In some jurisdictions, this is even written into operational regulations.

-The Know Your Customer Framework is an anti-money laundering and counter-terrorism measure that applies to businesses in certain high-risk industries, such as insurance.
+The Know Your Customer (KYC) Framework is an anti-money laundering and counter-terrorism measure that applies to businesses in certain high-risk industries, such as insurance.

 It’s a framework that enforces companies to perform proper due diligence on their customers, including identification and verification checks.
 KYC promotes continuous monitoring, allowing professionals in high-risk industries to spot suspicious activity and prevent fraud.
 Compliance with this framework is legally required under the US Bank Secrecy Act and Patriot Act.